poferrari/learn-elasticsearch/training/template/README.md

 * A template represents a query object that Elasticsearch supports.
 The template utilizes the [mustache syntax](http://mustache.github.io/), which is widely used to articulate templates;
 * Optionally, a parameter dictionary is employed to populate the template.

+To store the template in the `.scripts` index:
 ```bash
 POST _scripts/my-search-template
 {